Pre-Booking is now available for the plant! Delivery Time is 7-10 days!

 How to care for the Jade plant?

-Check below some care tips for jade plant:
+Check below some care tips for the jade plant:

 Light and Temperature Tips for Jade Plant: